dutchLuck/ihad/README.md

 # ihad
-ihad is named as such because it provides "index" "hex" "ascii" "dump" of a file.
+This utility program is named "ihad" because it provides "index" "hex" "ascii" "dump" of bytes (8 bit data) sent to it's input or obtained from one or more files.
-"ihad" is a command line program that by default dumps file data in a format of multiple lines of three columns separated by a space character.
+By default "ihad" dumps stdin input or file data in a format of multiple lines of three columns separated by a space character to stdout output.
-The first column is an index number representing an offset from the start of the file to the leftmost data byte in the second and third columns, the second column is hexadecimal representation of the bytes of data in the file and the third column is shows any ASCII characters in the bytes of data in the file.
+The first column is an index number representing an offset from the start of the input/file to the leftmost data byte in the second and third columns.
+The second column is a hexadecimal representation of the value of each byte in the stream of input data and the third column shows any ASCII characters in those same bytes of data.
 An example of the default output of ihad is; -

 ```